-One third of the environmental pollution caused by human beings can be traced back to food production, and within that, primarily to animal products.
-In the spring of 2014 Sentience therefore introduced the first of a series of popular initiatives in Basel, the goal being to firmly anchor plant-based dishes on canteen menus.
-The aim was that at least one plant-based dish should be offered on a daily basis.
-In addition, cooks and students were to be made more aware of vegan dishes.
+One third of the environmental pollution caused by human beings can be traced back to food production.
+The majority of this is attributable to animal products.
+In the spring of 2014, Sentience introduced the first of a series of popular initiatives in Basel.
+The goal was to firmly anchor plant-based dishes on canteen menus.
+In addition, cooks and students would learn more about vegan dishes.
 This was followed by similar initiatives and postulates in Zurich, Lucerne and Berne.

 Our first popular initiative, to promote plant-based cuisine in public cafeterias, received more than 30 percent of the vote in Basel.
 Despite the fact that it was rejected, it sent a clear signal to restaurants and canteens that many Basel inhabitants wanted more vegan options when they ate out.